jakemulf/google-analytics-twitter-ads-deephaven/README.md

     globals()[f"table{i}"] = tables[i]
 ```

 This example collects campaign data from the Twitter Ads API.
+The JSON body that is written contains hour by hour metrics.
+Based on the Twitter Ads API package, the 24 hour time stamps start at 00:00:00 UTC for the given DateTime.

 ```
 from deephaven.time import to_datetime, to_period